MIMO Channel Estimation using Score-Based Generative Models: Simulation Results and Discussion

-We find that the WGAN approach can competitively estimate channels in the very low SNR regime, but, in general, suffers from saturation of the performance at SNR values greater than $-5$ dB.
-This is owed to the optimization problem in \eqref{eq:csgm} overfitting (in practice, in the first tens of steps of the optimization), regardless of the learning rate or value of $\lambda$ used, and is a phenomenon that has been previously observed in prior machine learning work \cite{bora2017compressed}.
-This highlights the difficulty that GANs face when applied to channel estimation, and potential ways to overcome this effect include using advanced optimization approaches, that adapt the generative prior itself during inference \cite{daras2021intermediate}.
-In contrast, estimation using score-based generative models scales linearly with increasing SNR.
-However, estimating CDL-A channels at a pilot density $\alpha=0.6$ using a score-based model trained on CDL-B remains a difficult task, as shown in Figure~\ref{fig:cdl_b_results}(a).
-We posit this is due to the fact that CDL-A channels include both LOS and NLOS components, making them distributionally different from all other considered CDL environments.
+The WGAN approach can competitively estimate channels in the very low SNR regime, but, in general, suffers from saturation of the performance at SNR values greater than $-5$ dB.
+This has been previously observed in \cite{bora2017compressed} and is owed to the sub-optimal approach (in practice, using an Adam \cite{kingma2014adam} optimizer) used to invert the latent representation, whereas a score-based model using Langevin dynamics converges to a near-optimal solution.
+Estimating CDL-A channels at a pilot density $\alpha=0.6$ using a score-based model trained on CDL-B is difficult, as shown in Figure~\ref{fig:cdl_b_results}(a).
+Because of CDL-A channels including both LOS and non-LOS components, this leads to a large distributional distance between CDL-A and all other models, where a subset of propagation paths will always be missing.
+In accordance with Theorem~\ref{theorem:two}, this causes an error floor in the high SNR regime.

 Figure~\ref{fig:cdl_c_results} plots estimation performance with models trained only on CDL-C channels, and tested on all four CDL models.
 This generally corroborates the findings from Figure~\ref{fig:cdl_b_results}: score-based models recover channels up to the noise floor in-distribution (Figure~\ref{fig:cdl_c_results}(c)), and outperform all baselines for SNR values between $-5$ and $30$ dB.
 A notable difference here is the much better generalization capability of score-based models from CDL-C to CDL-D environments, as observed in Figure~\ref{fig:cdl_c_results}(d).
-This is explained by the fact that CDL-C channels contain the least amount of scattering, and are most similar to CDL-D channels, that is, we hypothesize that $\mathcal{W}_2^2 \left( H_\mathrm{CDL-C}, H_\mathrm{CDL-D} \right) < \mathcal{W}_2^2 \left( H_\mathrm{CDL-B}, H_\mathrm{CDL-D} \right)$, leading to a lower $\delta_\mathrm{MNR}$, in line with the Theorem~\ref{theorem:two}.
+This is explained by the fact that CDL-C channels contain the least amount of scattering, and are most similar to CDL-D channels, leading to a lower $\delta_\mathrm{MNR}(\mathrm{CDL-C}, \mathrm{CDL-D})$, in line with the Theorem~\ref{theorem:two}.
 Another difference that occurs when training on CDL-C channels, is that generalization to CDL-A models is also improved, matching the performance of the Lasso algorithm, as shown in Figure~\ref{fig:cdl_c_results}(a).